Your guide to WooCommerce barcode inventory for manufacturers

 You might want to try and get set up with a WooCommerce barcode system that is most popular with retailers.
-However, manufacturers have different types of inventories they need to monitor — meaning you’ll need a more robust tool if you’re manufacturing the products you sell on WooCommerce.
-Katana is a manufacturing ERP that is cloud-based and purpose-built for manufacturers, offering:
+However, manufacturers need to monitor different types of inventories — meaning you’ll need a more robust tool if you’re manufacturing the products you sell on WooCommerce.
+Katana is cloud-based manufacturing software and purpose-built for manufacturers, offering:

-Katana is built to mold around your workflows and comes with a native integration with WooCommerce to help you bridge the gap between sales and your shop floor.
-If you use an e-commerce service that we haven’t built an integration for yet, you can always take advantage of our open API and create your own.
+Katana is built to mold around your workflows and comes with native integration with WooCommerce to help you bridge the gap between sales and your shop floor.
+If you use an e-commerce service that isn’t a built-in integration already, you can always take advantage of the open API and create your own.

 But — the pièce de résistance — if you use Katana, you can integrate your WooCommerce and Katana accounts for an end-to-end WooCommerce barcode scanning system.

 Katana supports manufacturers using WooCommerce by giving them access to features they need to get total visibility over their business — including their barcode scanning system.
 With Katana, manufacturers can: